TanyaSilyutina/reading-notes/text-editors.md

 * What is an ***IDE***, then?
 IDe stands for ***Integrated Development Environment***.
 Basically, it is a code-specific editor that also has a _debugger_.
-  * A debugger is the tool that helps you walk through your code whether to correct bugs or to make it more efficient.
+  * A debugger is a tool that helps you walk through your code whether to correct bugs or to make it more efficient.
 It is integrated within IDEs, but not within code editors.

 ### Having learnt the difference between text editor types - which one should you use?

 For coding purposes, it is best to use whether code-specific editor type (like Visual Studio Code, Sublime Text, or Atom) or an IDE tool (like Visual Studio or IntelliJ IDEA).
-These types of code-editors will help you with code-completion, extenstions, syntax highlighting, and a wide variety of themes.
+These types of code-editors will help you with code-completion, extensions, syntax highlighting, and a wide variety of themes.